AliDmrcIo/remove_background_ai/README.md

-"# 🖼️ Project 2: AI Background Remover (End-to-End Full Stack MLOps Project)
+# AI Background Remover (End-to-End Full Stack MLOps Project)

 🔗 **Live on:** [http://removedbackground.duckdns.org](http://removedbackground.duckdns.org)
 This is the live production version of the project.
 You can directly upload your images and test the AI-based background removal system from this link.